Each of Exercises 67–88 gives the first derivative of a continuou... | Channels for Pearson+

 First Derivative

-The first derivative of a function, denoted as f'(x) or y', represents the rate of change of the function with respect to its variable.
+The first derivative of a function, denoted as y' or f'(x), represents the rate of change of the function with respect to x.
 It provides information about the slope of the tangent line to the graph of the function at any given point.
-In this case, y' = sin(t) indicates how the function f(t) changes as t varies from 0 to 2π.
+Analyzing the first derivative helps identify critical points, where the function may have local maxima or minima.

 Recommended video: